appium/appium-windows-driver/README.md

 Name | Description | Example
 --- | --- | ---
-accessibility id | This strategy is AutomationId in inspect.exe | AppNameTitle class name | This strategy is ClassName in inspect.exe | TextBlock id | This strategy is RuntimeId (decimal) in inspect.exe | 42.333896.3.1
-name | This strategy is LocalizedControlType (upper camel case) in inspect.exe | Text xpath | This strategy is any attributes in inspect.exe | //Button[0]
+accessibility id | This strategy is AutomationId attribute in inspect.exe | AppNameTitle class name | This strategy is ClassName attribute in inspect.exe | TextBlock id | This strategy is RuntimeId (decimal) attribute in inspect.exe | 42.333896.3.1 name | This strategy is Name attribute in inspect.exe | Calculator tag name | This strategy is LocalizedControlType (upper camel case) attribute in inspect.exe | Text xpath | This strategy is any attributes attribute in inspect.exe | //Button[0]

 ## Platform-Specific Extensions